Terms & Conditions

 NOTE: A watch that passes this test only confirms that it is water resistant here in my workshop at the time the test was made.
 It is not a guarantee your watch will be water resistant in any way.
 I assume all risks when I swim with my personal watches and you will be assuming the same risks if you swim with yours.
 No warranty given or implied.

 NOTE: When installing various gaskets, retaining rings, and case tubes, there is an extreme amount of variability between manufactures.
 If everything goes as hoped, you get a successful install that is watertight to 10 bar/330 feet.
-But that's not always the case dealing with crystals, gaskets, retaining rings, and hytrel rings from different manufacturers.
+But that's not always the case dealing with crystals, gaskets, retaining rings from different manufacturers.
 There are no guarantees everything will go together perfectly and be watertight.
 Caution still needs to be taken when around water with heavily modified watches.

 o Any part that needs to be replaced will be added to the overall estimate above.
 Parts are not replaced for free.
 I will help provide parts or source them for you.
 If gen parts are ordered, payment will be requested for those prior to ordering.
 I will notify you immediately if I notice an issue with a part, and recommend options.
 If parts need to be replaced, this price will be added ON TOP of your Service Cost.
 I will not absorb any cost, unless damaged occurred as an error on my part.